Smart Export Guarantee (SEG).

 Proof of address - a utility bill issued within the last three months, a local authority council tax bill for the current council tax year or a statement from your Bank or Building Society.

-A photograph of your meter, showing the meter serial number, make, model and export reading.
+A photograph of your smart meter or export meter, showing the meter serial number, make, model and export reading, each time we request this from you.
+Please note, this is not your generation meter.

 If you've battery storage on site, we'll need a schematic diagram and Battery Storage Declaration form.